davidinoel/misc/bugs/GoogleCache.md

 ####Long-term Work-arounds:
 - Google adding this feature to allow users to pre-select the version of the cache that they desired would be ideal, and is really something they should have implemented in the first place.
 - If you know any Google employees, talk to them about the problem, and see if you can get any internal advocates to champion and drive the project forward.
+Pointing out how it undermines user trust, confidence, encourages attrition/disengagement, and promotes the development of alternatives that do support this simple feature (loss of market share, opens a space for a competitor to fill) are all great points to bring up when pitching a manager or executive.
+Passing along the same to a anyone else in the company to explain to higher-ups or those with ownership of that feature would be equally effective.